 What are the current requirements for offices to be ‘COVID-safe’?

-Every workplace should have a COVID workplace risk assessment and return-to-office plan carried out by a team member prior to staff and visitors re-entering the office or workplace.
+Every workplace should have a COVID workplace risk assessment and return-to-office plan carried out by a team member or HR manager prior to staff and visitors re-entering the office or workplace.
 Organisations will have differing requirements and, as such, need to personalise their approach.
 In this assessment, there should be a brief summary of the utilisation of spacing, signage and regular deep cleaning regimes.
 Many businesses are also choosing to add glazed or perspex screens on desk tops to aid in the reduction of transmission of the virus.

 We’re seeing many organisations planning to reduce the number of staff occupying the office at any one time by splitting department teams up.
 If infection should occur, an entire team may be forced to self-isolate, which would risk the operational performance of the organisation.